 Prepare for awe as your budding geologist gets an eyeful inside one of the world’s most impressive natural wonders.
 Each day at Carlsbad Caverns National Park in Carlsbad, park rangers lead a candlelit lantern tour through Left Hand Tunnel, an undeveloped section of the caverns.
 Children 6 and over (with a parent or guardian) will be amazed as they learn about natural science during this top-notch tour.

 Bonus: Stick around to see thousands of Brazilian Free-Tailed Bats exit the caverns each evening from mid-April to late-October.

-With classrooms ranging from the riverbeds and canyons of the Rio Grande Valley to the headwaters of the Jemez River, the Summer Outdoor Adventure Programs at the Pajarito Environmental Education Center are wonderful ways to explore the diverse ecosystems and cultures of Northern New Mexico.
+With classrooms ranging from the riverbeds and canyons of the Rio Grande Valley to the headwaters of the Jemez River, the Summer Outdoor Adventure Programs at the Pajarito Environmental Education Center in Los Alamos are wonderful ways to explore the diverse ecosystems and cultures of Northern New Mexico.
 Camps include The Nature Odyssey Outdoor Adventure Program (grades 4-6), Living Earth Adventure Program (grades 7-8), and Backpacking Adventure for Teens (grades 9-12).

 Learn more about Summer Outdoor Adventure Programs

 This lively program engages a diverse group of students ages 8-13 in an exciting and intensive circus arts curriculum, including trapeze, clowning, juggling, hula hoops, stilting, acting, music, unicycle, and acrobatics and then allows these students to create a performance using these skills.
 The four-week program at the National Hispanic Cultural Center in Albuquerque is committed to teaching wellness and resiliency through circus arts and incorporates skill building, physical activity, Spanish language, and training in leadership, cooperation and creativity.